JanusRekoj/Transportastic/README.md

 Additionally, we learned about the usage of MAC addresses to count passenger data and that it is key to not only generate the algorithms but to also integrate these algorithms in use cases in order to show the need for this product.

 ## What's next for Transportastic
-We worked together on a GitHub repository and made it visible to anyone.
-With this we ensure that not only our idea can be shared and further researched but that with the power of open source we can truly redefine mobility.
+We worked together on a GitHub repository and made it publicly available.
+With this, we ensure that not only our idea can be shared and further researched but that with the power of the open source community we can truly redefine mobility.